 Research suggests it might be beneficial for weight loss and have some anti-cancer activity, based on the antiproliferative activity seen in the lab using cultured colon, pancreatic, and breast cancer cells.
 Those benefits of triphala and others remain unproven, but they are being researched.

 The three fruits in it are amla, bibhitaki, and haritaki.
-Since these are bitter with an astringent aspect, you will only want to use a small amount and if necessary, offset it liberally using a no or low glycemic sweetener.
+Since these are bitter with an astringent aspect, you will only want to use a small amount and if necessary, offset it liberally using a no or low glycemic sweetener like monk fruit extract.

 Superfoodly’s Golden Milk Turmeric Tea Recipe

 Here’s how to make two servings (8 oz) with 5 mins of prep and 10 mins of cook time.
 Using coconut milk, each serving will have approximately 50 calories and 5 grams of fat.